American Bar Association: Racism and diversity

 The ABA has been criticized for racism.
-In 1911, William H. Lewis, who was the Assistant Attorney General of the United States at that time, was initially admitted to the ABA as well as two other Black members, but executive committee rescinded these admissions in early 1912, later reporting that they had been ignorant of the applicants race and that it was a "settled practice of the association to elect only white men as members".
+In 1911, William H. Lewis, who was the Assistant Attorney General of the United States at that time, was initially admitted to the ABA as well as two other Black members, but executive committee rescinded these admissions in early 1912, later reporting that they had been ignorant of the applicant's race and that it was a "settled practice of the association to elect only white men as members".
 This led to a resolution that August, in which the body of the organization chose to reinstate the memberships of those three lawyers, but require any further Black applicants to include their race on their application.
 The policy changed in 1943, but no African American lawyers joined until 1950.
 In 1925, African-American lawyers formed the National Bar Association at a time when the ABA would not allow them to be members.
 As of 2024, the National Bar Association had about 67,000 members and 84 chapters.